 The Department of Computer Science at Tufts University invites applications for multiple open faculty positions.
-Throughout their application, all candidates are encouraged to demonstrate their attention to diversity and inclusion as these topics relate to teaching, research (as applicable), and engagement within the academic environment.
+Throughout their application, candidates are encouraged to demonstrate their attention to diversity and inclusion as these topics relate to teaching, research (as applicable), and engagement within the academic environment.
 Women, African American/Black, Hispanic/Latinx, and Native American/Alaskan Native candidates are welcome and strongly encouraged to apply.
 The department especially values candidates who have an interest in civic engagement, social impact, and the betterment of society.

 Tenure-track faculty positions in Theoretical Computer Science, and any area with leadership potential, starting Fall 2023

-Teaching-track faculty position starting Spring or Fall 2022
+Online teaching-track faculty position starting Spring or Fall 2023

 We seek candidates at the rank of Assistant, Associate, or Full Teaching Professor.
 The primary responsibility for this position will be teaching and curriculum development for the department’s Online MS and Post Baccalaureate programs, though the candidate may also, but is not required to, teach in our in-person program.
 Candidates may have expertise in any area of computer science or a closely related field.
-They are expected to have strong foundational knowledge in one or more areas of our core curriculum, including Data Structures, Algorithms, Operating Systems, Programming Languages, and Computation Theory.
+They are expected to have strong foundational knowledge in one or more areas of our core curriculum, including Data Structures, Algorithms, Programming Languages, and Computation Theory.
 This is a full-time, non-tenure-track position.
 The initial appointment is for two years, with possible renewal contingent on annual performance review results.
 A doctoral degree is preferred but not required.
-Submit your application at https://apply.interfolio.com/92332.
-Applications are due January 15, 2022, but review of applications will begin October 15, 2021 and continue until the position is filled.
-Send inquiries to firstname.lastname@example.org.
+Please submit your application through Interfolio at https://apply.interfolio.com/111036.
+Applications are due December 15, 2022, but review of applications will begin October 15, 2022 and continue until the position is filled.
+Inquiries should be emailed to email@example.com.

 Adjunct faculty positions